unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-NavigateBetweenPages.md

 This topic covers using Navigation to navigate between two pages using frame-based navigation.

 > [!TIP]
-> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions-net6` template to create the solution.
 Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

 ## Step-by-steps